Gab0/gekko-adapted-strategies/README.md

 - Remove hard coded parameters in favor of config-feeded params.
 Thats a must.
 ```

-This is actually legal I think.
 Credits to the authors are kept, strategy logic is never modified. <br>
 Allowed by the licences :3

 ```
 Authors:
 RSI_BULL_BEAR & RSI_BULL_BEAR_ADX @TommieHansen
-Supertrend
+Supertrend @???
 ```

 Indicators: native indicators are required to run these, get them here: https://github.com/Gekko-extra-indicators.git